-The Chairman and Company Secretary provide support and guidance at Board meetings to ensure sufficient consideration is given in Board discussions to the impact of Board decisions on stakeholder groups and these are documented where appropriate.
+The Company Secretary provides support and guidance at Board meetings to ensure sufficient consideration is given in Board discussions to the impact of Board decisions on stakeholder groups and these are documented where appropriate.
 The relevance of each stakeholder group may change depending on the issue under discussion, so the Board seeks to understand the needs and priorities of the relevant stakeholders throughout the decision process.